UMass-Rescue/Flask-ML/website/materials/guides/cli.md

 ## CLI File

-Create a new file called `cli.py` in your project directory.
+Create a new file called `cli.py` in your project directory, and import your MLServer instance into it.

 ```python
 # cli.py